akka/akka/akka-docs/src/main/paradox/typed/actors.md

 We start an Actor system from the defined `main` behavior and send two `Start` messages that will kick-off the interaction between two separate `bot` actors and the single `greeter` actor.

+An application normally consists of a single `ActorSystem`, running many actors, per JVM.

 The console output may look like this:

 ```